austinv11/ERC-Pipeline/README.md

 * If you want to run ERCs along pieces of the alignments, add the `--segment` argument.
 This can be modified using the `--slide` argument, which rather than splitting the alignment into kmers, will normalize the data using a sliding window based on kmers.
 You can also use `--kmer K` to change the size of the kmers (replace "K" with the number).

+* If you want to just prepare all your data and not calculate ERCs, you can pass the `--prepare` flag.

 ## Calculating ERCs in Python